ssreekanth2000/strassen-on-silicon/README.md

 - `make`
 - `make run`

+Since Eigen is used to check the results of matrix multiplication, you might need to edit `/testbench/Makefile` to include your installation of it or the include path in `/testbench/matmult1.cpp`.

 # Performance

 Suppose that we had a single process with Strassen's algorithm, assuming the matrices are square and have dimensions that are a power of 2.